mspnp/vnet-integrated-serverless-microservices/docs/distributed_telemetry.md

 };
 ```

 The controller factory injects this into new instances of the `AppInsightsService`, which is used to initialize a `CorrelationContext`.
 This context is associated with the request.
-The `AppInsightsService` uses a singleton instance of `TelemetryClient` to prevent http port exhaustion.
+The `AppInsightsService` uses a singleton instance of `TelemetryClient` to prevent HTTP port exhaustion.

 #### Tracking dependency telemetry

 The `AppInsightsService` is passed along to data services that uses it to log dependencies.
-An example of this may be found in [`LoggingCollection`](../src/PatientTestsApi/Services/LoggingCollection.ts) This collection wraps calls to other collections (which may be a `Collection` from the mongo driver).
+An example of this may be found in [`LoggingCollection`](../src/PatientTestsApi/Services/LoggingCollection.ts) This collection wraps calls to other collections (which may be a `Collection` from the Mongo driver).
 It will log information about the call to the underlying collection using the `AppInsightsService.trackDependency` function:

 ```typescript
 private async trackDependency<T>(fn: () => Promise<T>, query: string): Promise<T> {